freedomofpress/securedrop/docs/terminology.rst

 network device.
 We recommend physically removing the drive and any networking cards (wireless, Bluetooth, etc.) from this machine.

-This is also referred to as the "airgapped computer," meaning there is a gap between it and a computer connected to the Internet.
+This is also referred to as the "air-gapped computer," meaning there is a gap between it and a computer connected to the Internet.

 Two-Factor Authenticator